-Construction of the HSR Build Alternative would require the acquisition of property for right-ofway and facilities.
+Construction of the HSR Build Alternative would require the acquisition of property for right-of-way and facilities.
 These acquisitions would displace 5 residential units and estimated 84 commercial, industrial, and retail businesses (1,747 estimated displaced employees) in Los Angeles County.
 The cumulative RSA includes the adjacent HSR project sections, which also would displace residences and businesses.
 There are enough suitable replacement locations available for the residences and businesses within the replacement area, which includes neighborhoods in the affected cities of Burbank, Glendale, and Los Angeles.
 The areas studied and considered for replacement sites are within a 5-mile radius of the areas where displacements would occur.
 The 5-mile radius was chosen to accommodate all displacees within or near their neighborhoods.
 In addition, there is a sufficient number of suitable replacement locations available for the industrial, commercial, and retail sectors in the cities of Burbank, Glendale, and Los Angeles.
-There are two automotive repair businesses or related services proposed to be displaced in the city of Burbank, two automotive repair businesses proposed to be displaced in the city of Glendale, and three automotive repair businesses or related services proposed to be displaced in the city of Los Angeles.
+There are two automotive repair businesses or related services proposed to be displaced in the city of Burbank, two automotive repair businesses proposed to be displaced in the city of Los Angeles.
 Relocating automotive businesses could require modification of equipment or reconfiguration of other properties to meet specifications.
 The Los Angeles to Anaheim Project Section would require only one displacement within the city of Los Angeles (an industrial building), for which there are suitable replacement properties available.
 The Palmdale to Burbank Project Section would displace seven businesses within the city of Burbank, for which suitable replacement properties are also available.